 Sean Kelly is delighted to announce the exhibition, Dawoud Bey: Stony the Road, the gallery’s third exhibition with the artist.
 The exhibition will feature the artist’s newest photographic series, Stony the Road, (2023), and his related film, 350,000, (2023) which center on Richmond, Virginia, as the historical terrain where African captives first arrived in the United States and were marched into enslavement.

-Bey’s landscape trilogy began with Night Coming Tenderly, Black, (2017) a series which depicted both real and imagined locations in northeast Ohio tied to the Underground Railroad.
-Bey’s exploration continued with In This Here Place, (2019) which documented the landscapes of plantations in Louisiana.
+Night Coming Tenderly, Black, depicts both real and imagined locations in northeast Ohio tied to the Underground Railroad.
+Bey’s exploration continues with In This Here Place, which documents the landscapes of plantations in Louisiana.
 With Stony the Road, Bey turns his lens to the beginning of the African American experience in America: the arrival of enslaved Africans and their first steps on an unfamiliar and unforgiving land.

 In an intimate, visual dialogue with the past, Bey’s series captures the historical and emotional texture of the Richmond Slave Trail—a well-trodden path of leaves, branches, and waterways that reveal the lingering imprints of the history of enslavement in America.
 “The ground is still holding its memory and its shape,” describes Bey, emphasizing the spirit and tangible presence of the past.
 “This is ancestor work.
 Stepping outside the art context, the project context, this is the work of keeping our ancestors present in the contemporary conversation.”